Religious Education at Danson is taught in line with the Religious Education Agreed Syllabus for Bexley 2021-2026.

-The teaching and learning in Religious Education at Danson also aims to make children more culturally aware of others’ ways of life and beliefs, which may be different from their own, and in turn will prepare our children for living in the culturally diverse society that exists now in Britain and enable them to be both curious as well as tolerant.
+The teaching and learning in Religious Education at Danson aims to make children more culturally aware of others’ ways of life and beliefs, which may be different from their own, and, in turn, will prepare our children for living in the culturally diverse society that exists now and in their future and will enable them to be both curious as well as tolerant.

-The teaching of Religious Education at Danson aims to give children first hand and sensory experiences and will incorporate some or all of the following: the use of religious artefacts, visits to places of worship, visitors to the school from different faiths, teaching approaches that promote Religious Education skills and a variety of ways for children to record their learning experiences.
+The teaching of Religious Education at Danson enables children to have first hand and sensory experiences and will incorporate some or all of the following: the use of religious artefacts, visits to places of worship, visitors to the school from different faiths, teaching approaches that promote Religious Education skills and a variety of ways for children to record their learning experiences.

 The following skills will be promoted and developed through our teaching and learning in Religious Education:

-Assemblies/Collective Worship at Danson takes a variety of forms: Whole School, Key Stage or Class.
-Each week has a different theme which incorporates PSHE, British Values, SMSC, RE or Danson Values and there is an annual plan for these.
+Collective Worship is part of our assemblies at Danson and these take a variety of forms: Whole School, Phase, Key Stage and Class.
+Each week has a different theme which incorporates PSHE (SCARF), Global/British Values, SMSC, RE or Danson Values.

-- A weekly celebration assembly led by Deputy or Assistant Head.
+A weekly celebration/achievement assembly led by the Headteacher or Deputy.

 Right of Withdrawal from RE or Collective Worship